 Conduct Prejudicial to the Administration of Justice

 Professional “misconduct” includes conduct that is “prejudicial to the administration of justice.”
 La.
-Rules of Prof’l Conduct R. 8.4(d) (2004).
-In one case, the court considered such conduct to have occurred when an assistant district attorney threatened criminal prosecution to a person in order to collect a personal debt.
+Rules of Prof’l Conduct r.
+8.4(d) (2004).
+In one case, the court considered such conduct to have occurred when an assistant district attorney threatened criminal prosecution to a person to collect a personal debt.
 See In re Ruffin, 54 So.
 3d 645, 646-648 (La.
 2011).
 Also, a lawyer who, for example, improperly acts as a “witness” to the signature of an absent person engages in such prejudicial misconduct.
 See In re Wahlder, 728 So.
 2d 837, 839 (La.
 1999); see also In re Warner, 851 So.
 2d 1029 (La.
 2003) (suspending lawyer for directing client to sign her deceased father’s name on release and settlement check).
 A lawyer who pointed a gun at another lawyer during a deposition engaged in conduct prejudicial to the administration of justice.
 See In re Estiverne, 741 So.
 2d 649 (La.
 1999) (suspending lawyer for a year and a day).
 An appointed IDB lawyer who failed to disclose to the court that he had accepted a private fee for representing a purportedly indigent defendant committed prejudicial conduct.
 See In re Barstow, 817 So.
 2d 1123, 1129 (La.
 2002).
 Further, a lawyer handling a personal injury case who approached the presiding judge ex parte to inquire about making a $5,000 campaign contribution engaged in conduct prejudicial to the administration of justice.
 See In re Bolton, 820 So.
 2d 548 (La.
 2002).
 A criminal defense lawyer who failed to provide information necessary to complete a client’s pre-sentence report (which could have resulted in the client’s receiving a significantly longer prison sentence) violated Rule 8.4(d) (2004).
 In re Martin, 982 So.
 2d 765, 769 (La.
 2008).
-A lawyer who filed five nearly identical lawsuits in the same court on the same date in an effort to get a judge of his choosing engaged in conduct prejudicial to the administration of justice.
+A lawyer who filed five nearly identical lawsuits in the same court on the same date to get a judge of his choosing engaged in conduct prejudicial to the administration of justice.
 See In re Eddington, 166 So.
 3d 239 (La.
 2015).
+A lawyer who filed frivolous judicial complaints and lawsuits against a judge engaged in conduct prejudicial to the administration of justice.
+See In re Nugent, 231 So.
+3d 19 (La.
+2017).
 A lawyer who retained co-counsel solely to force the recusal of impeached federal district judge G. Thomas Porteous, Jr., engaged in conduct prejudicial to the administration of justice.
-See In re Joseph Nicolas Mole, No. 15-30647 (May 4, 2016).
+See In re Joseph Nicolas Mole, 199 So.
+3d 1138 (La.
+2016).
 Finally, a lawyer who offered a witness in a criminal case $300 if the witness would execute an affidavit requesting dismissal of the burglary charges then pending against the lawyer’s client violated Rule 8.4.
-See In re Pryor, No. 2015-B-0243 (La.
-Sep.
-1, 2015).
+See In re Pryor, 179 So.
+3d 566 (La.
+2015).

 The Louisiana Supreme Court has noted that while Rule 8.4(d) typically applies to “litigation-related misconduct,” it is broader in scope.
 See In re Downing, 930 So.
 2d 897, 904 n.5 (La.
 2006).
 The rule also “reaches conduct that is uncivil, undignified, or unprofessional, regardless of whether it is directly connected to a legal proceeding.”
 Id.